 Mount Wachusett Community College is incredibly proud of our students’ commitment to community service.
 Each year, we recognize the outstanding efforts of our graduating students.
 The Service Learning and Volunteerism Recognition Program was created to recognize the valuable contributions of students who have devoted their time, energy, leadership and talents towards the betterment of our community.

 The MWCC Service Learning and Volunteerism Celebration is a semi-formal event, by invitation only.
+Unfortunately, due to capacity, students are not allowed to bring guests.
 During the Celebration, honorees receive their service pins or medallions, and additional awards and forms of recognition are presented.

 All students who have reported service learning or college-sponsored volunteerism hours (for programs such as MWCC Alternative Spring Break, United Way Day of Caring, and MWCC student club volunteerism) are eligible for recognition.
 Hours must be approved by the faculty member or instructor for each service learning course or by the MWCC club advisor or MWCC administrator in charge of the individual activity.
 Eligibility for each level of award is cumulative over the course of the student’s studies at MWCC (since 2006) and must be reported by May 1 for consideration for an invitation to the MWCC Service Learning and Volunteerism Celebration.